Review our most popular mobile technical tips of 2006 from our stable of mobile experts; Lisa Phifer, Craig Mathias,

 - Mobile client security

-laptop evolution by Lisa Phifer
+- Wireless laptop evolution by Lisa Phifer

 If you're cycling out older laptops or deploying a whole new fleet you need to read this.
 In this feature column, Lisa Phifer explores the technologies and wireless interfaces you should consider when you purchase your next laptop.

-at 4G cellular by Craig Mathias
+- A look at 4G cellular by Craig Mathias

 4G is getting a lot of buzz lately, and in this column Craig Mathias tells us why.
 He examines how the International Telecommunications Union (ITU) defines 4G, explains why the ITU's definition may be misleading, and offers his own interpretation.

-wireless, Part 1: Making the case by Daniel Taylor
+- In-building wireless, Part 1: Making the case by Daniel Taylor

 Poor on-campus cellular coverage is a common problem.
 Dropped calls, weak signals and workers standing by the nearest window are commonplace in many businesses.
 Given this challenge, the question is what role the enterprise IT department should play in finding a solution.
 In this tip, Daniel Taylor explores whether telephony over Wi-Fi is mature enough for large-scale enterprise deployments.